 Dawn Heiman, AuD

 Dr. Dawn Heiman is a licensed Illinois Audiologist.
-She is the Immediate Past President of the Academy of Doctors of Audiology (ADA) as well as a member of the American Academy of Audiology (AAA) and the Illinois Academy of Audiology (ILAA).
+She is a Past President of the Academy of Doctors of Audiology (ADA).
 She is an Adjunct Professor in the Department of Communication Disorders and Sciences program within the College of Health Sciences at Rush University.
+Additionally, she is a member of the American Academy of Audiology (AAA) and the Illinois Academy of Audiology (ILAA).

 Popular Blogs